shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 ### **Step 9:**

 1. Let’s create a visualization that uses data from both the subject area and the excel file.
-In the data pane, click the **Supplier** folder to expand it and then double click on **Supplier Name**.
+In the data pane, confirm you are in the **Financials - AP Invoices Subject Area** and click the **Supplier** folder to expand it and then double click on **Supplier Name**.

 ![](./images/4-9-1.png " ")